Qarik-Group/safe/README.md

 terminal.
 This is a convenience helper for long pipelines of chained commands.

+### x509 issue \[OPTIONS\] --name cn.example.com path

+Issues a new X.509 TLS/SSL certificate, and stores the new RSA private key and the certificate in the Vault at _path_, in PEM format.

+### x509 revoke \[OPTIONS\] --signed-by path/to/ca path/to/cert

+Revoke a certificate that was signed by a Certificate Authority.
+The private key for the CA must be present in the Vault for this to work.
+Revoked certificates will be appended to the CA's certificate revocation list (CRL), stored at `path/to/ca:crl`

+### x509 validate \[OPTIONS\] path

+Run a variety of validation checks against a certificate in the Vault.
+In its simplest form, without arguments, this verifies that the private key stored at `path:key` matches the certificate stored at `path:certificate`.
+Options control more powerful validations, like checking for revocation, SAN validity, and expiry.

+### x509 crl --renew path

+Renews (re-signs) the certificate authority at `path`, without affecting the list of revoked certificates.

 ### export path \[path ...\]

 Export the given subtree(s) in a format suitable for migration